© 2005-2012 American Society of Clinical Oncology (ASCO). All rights reserved worldwide.

 In addition to a physical examination, the following tests may be used to diagnose prostate cancer:

 PSA test.
-As described in Risk Factors and Prevention, PSA is a type of protein released by prostate tissue that is found in higher levels in a man's blood when there is abnormal activity in the prostate, including prostate cancer, BPH, or inflammation of the prostate.
-Doctors can look at features of the PSA value—such as absolute level, change over time, and level in relation to prostate size—to decide if a biopsy is needed.
+As described in the Overview and Risk Factors and Prevention section, PSA is a type of protein released by prostate tissue that is found in higher levels in a man's blood when there is abnormal activity in the prostate, including prostate cancer, BPH, or inflammation of the prostate.
+Doctors can look at features of the PSA value, such as absolute level, change over time, and level in relation to prostate size, to decide if a biopsy is needed.
 In addition, a version of the PSA test allows the doctor to measure a specific component, called the “free” PSA, which can sometimes help find out if a tumor is noncancerous or cancerous.

 DRE.
-A doctor uses this test to find abnormal parts of the prostate by feeling the area using a finger (see Risk Factors and Prevention).
+A doctor uses this test to find abnormal parts of the prostate by feeling the area using a finger (see the Risk Factors and Prevention section for more information).
 It is not very precise; therefore, most men with early prostate cancer have normal DRE test results.

 If the PSA or DRE test results are abnormal, the following tests can confirm a diagnosis of cancer:

 Transrectal ultrasound (TRUS).
 A doctor inserts a probe into the rectum that takes a picture of the prostate using sound waves that bounce off the prostate.
 This procedure is usually done at the same time as a biopsy (see below).